-Madeline Christie's passions include pet loss companioning, natural burial, home funerals, ritual and ceremony, and Thanabotany, but her curiosity and quest for learning is never-ending.
+Madeline Christie's passions include pet loss companioning, natural burial, home funerals, ritual and ceremony, and thanabotany, but her curiosity and quest for learning are never-ending.

 Death Positive - "People who are death positive believe that it is not morbid or taboo to speak openly about death.
 They see honest conversations about death & dying as the cornerstone of a healthy society." ~ The Order of the Good Death

-A Pet Loss Companion can help plan and prepare for the loss of a beloved pet.
-They are knowledgeable about available options and can assist or create beautiful ceremonies for all stages of pet loss.
-They can provide practical, emotional, and spiritual support leading up to, during, and/or after the death.
+A Pet Loss Companion can help plan and prepare for losing a beloved pet.
+They know available options and can assist or create beautiful ceremonies for all stages of pet loss.
+They can provide practical, emotional, and spiritual support leading up to, during, and after the death.

 Green or Natural Burial - Watch "A Beginner's Guide to Green Burial & More"

 Home Funeral - Find everything you need to know on CINDEA (Canadian Integrative Network for Death Education and Alternatives)